 Danger or Warning Labels?
+Every arc flash label starts with the word "DANGER" or "WARNING" signifying the level of hazard.
+Danger labels contain a red and white bar and are reserved for a hazard presenting an eminently hazardous situation which will result in death or serious injury.
 ANSI Z534.4 states that a DANGER header should only be used in the "most extreme situations" in which an accident can result in injury or death.
 A good guideline is to use DANGER labels when incident energy is above 40 cal/cm2.
-A WARNING header should be used in all other situations in which an accident can result in injury or death.
-The colors of the headers should match those shown on this page.

 Updating Your Arc Flash Labels: NFPA 70E requires that all arc flash analysis be reviewed at least every five years to "account for changes in the electrical distribution system that could affect the results of the arc flash hazard analysis."
 Although this does not require changes in arc flash labels, some consultants are recommending that the date of the arc flash analysis be included on the each label.

-Other Information On Labels: Additional information such as approach boundaries, voltage, or assumed working distance is also commonly included on arc flash labels.
+Other Information On Arc Flash Labels & Stickers: Additional information such as approach boundaries, voltage, or assumed working distance is also commonly included on arc flash labels.

-The labels shown on this page were made by the DuraLabel PRO printer using DuraLabel supplies.
-The DuraLabel PRO can print die-cut arc flash labels, like those shown above.
-This type of label provides a consistent format for all arc flash labels with space for all desired information.
+Proper labels can be created with the DuraLabel PRO printer using DuraLabel supplies.
+The DuraLabel PRO can print die-cut arc flash labels, which provides a consistent format for all arc flash labels with space for all desired information.

 - Add a company logo or motto.